Should I State or Should I Show? Aligning AI with Human Preferences: Experimental Design

 In Part II of the experiment, subjects now face the new set of 13 binary lottery pairs that are designed to be structurally similar to those in Part I (see more details on the lottery specifics below).
 Subjects' choices in these problems then serve as the ground truth for evaluating AI agent predictions.
 However, subjects are not informed, at the time they make their Part II decisions, that these choices will be used to benchmark AI accuracy.
 This avoids subjects potentially choosing in accordance with their written prompts or past choices, which may not always correspond to their true preferences.
 In both Part I and Part II, a brief brain break is implemented after every six binary lottery questions to reduce fatigue.
 During these breaks, subjects are asked to locate a camouflaged animal in two distinct images.

 Part III of the experiment consists of supplemental measures.
 We elicit subjects’ beliefs about the prediction accuracy of Prompt-AI and Data-AI agents.
 Subjects are incentivized to correctly guess how many questions each type of AI agent predicts correctly.
 We also ask subjects why they made their delegation choice.
 Subjects also complete a series of control tasks, containing a short IQ test (ICAR, \citealp{condon2014international}), risk attitude elicitation using two investment tasks \citep{gneezy1997experiment}, and measures of overconfidence.
 At the end of the experiment, subjects answer a brief, unincentivized survey covering self-reported comfort with AI tools, literacy, impatience, frequency of AI use, education level, and management experience, as well as a personality survey (TIPI; \citealp{gosling2003tipi}).
-We additionally collect demographic variables such as age and gender.
+We additionally collect demographic variables such as age and gender.\footnote{See Appendix \ref{app:additional_analysis} for more details on these supplemental measures.}

 \paragraph{Incentives.} The payment of subjects consists of several parts.
 First, subjects receive a \$5 completion payment.
 Second, to incentivize subjects to write their prompt carefully and to select the information they prefer to send to the AI to act on their behalf, one of four sets of 13 binary lottery choices is randomly selected for the bonus payment.
 Three of these sets consist of AI predictions for the Part II lottery problems, generated using different information sources from Part I: one from Data-AI based on the subject’s past choices, one from Prompt-AI based on the subject’s written prompt, and one from either based on the subject's delegation decision.
-The fourth set consists of the subject’s own 13 choices from Part II.
+The fourth set consists of the subject’s own 13 choices from Part II.\footnote{Note that subjects are incentivized based on the choices the AI agent actually makes on their behalf, rather than on whether those choices match with the subjects’ own Part II choices.
+This avoids concerns that subjects might adopt a more easily articulated decision rule, rather than choosing according to their true preferences.}